 Although we regard Winchester as our home, we have also performed at a range of other venues from London to Truro, from Poole to Cheltenham and Warwick, and even at the Middle Wallop Airshow.
 In recent years we have taken our music further afield, with short tours to Paris (2010) and Bruges (2014).

 In addition to our traditional concerts we are involved in a variety of other musical events in Winchester and, in partnership with Hampshire County Councils Music Service, we have provided the opportunity to make music in the Cathedral with over 500 local schoolchildren - spectacular and memorable opportunities to work with young singers, instrumentalists and dancers.
-We are planning to hold two Come & Sing events in 2016, which will be open to all local singers.
+We held two Come & Sing events in 2016, which were open to all local singers.